RehabAbotalep/rehababotalep.github.io/_posts/2024-06-30-tracking-field-usage.md

 title:  "PowerShell Script: Tracking Field Usage Across Azure DevOps Projects"
 date:   2024-06-30 23:00:05 +0100
 categories: [DevOps & Automation, Script]
 tags: [azure devops, work items, powershell, productivity]
+pin: true
 ---

 In response to a practical need to identify and quantify the usage of a specific field across projects in Azure DevOps, I developed this PowerShell script.